-Space weather, for example solar eruptions, can have harmful effects on Earth via geomagnetically induced currents (GIC).
+Space weather, for example solar eruptions eventually produced by eruptive phenomena in the Sun, can have harmful effects on Earth via, for example, geomagnetically induced currents (GIC).
 Usually GIC are weak and harmless, but due to stormy space weather they can even cause large-scale power outages.
 For example, in March 1989, a geomagnetic storm caused a province wide blackout in Québec, Canada (Bolduc, 2002).
 More thorough descriptions of space weather effects are given by, e.g., Boteler et al. (1998); Wik et al. (2009); Pulkkinen et al. (2005).

-Even though the phenomenon of GIC has been studied for decades, we still do not have a complete understading of the physics behind GIC events due to their complexity.
+Even though the phenomenon of GIC has been studied for decades, we still do not have a complete understading of the 30 physics behind GIC events due to their complexity.
 To eventually forecast GIC events, we first need to understand the magnetic field dynamics behind them.
-The magnetic field that we can measure on the Earth's surface is primarily produced by ionospheric and magnetospheric currents, and secondarily by currents induced in the conducting ground, the telluric currents.
-A representation of these external and internal sources is shown in Figure 1.
+The magnetic field that we can measure on the Earth's surface is primarily produced by ionospheric and magnetospheric currents, and secondarily by currents induced in the conducting ground, the telluric currents. representation of these external and internal sources is shown in Figure ??.
 We can use computational separation to divide the measured magnetic field.
-The separation divides the measured field into two parts; one that is created by currents in the ionosphere and magnetosphere (external part) and another that is created by the induced currents in the Earth's crust and mantle (internal part).
+The separation divides the measured field into two parts; one that is created by currents in the iono-

+35 sphere and magnetosphere (external part) and another that is created by the induced currents in the Earth's crust and mantle (internal part).
-Figure 1.
-Representaion of the external (ionospheric), \mathbf{B}{ext} , and internal (telluric), \mathbf{B}{int} , components present in the measured magnetic field, \mathbf{B} , on Earth.
-Adapted from Juusola et al. (2020).

 GIC is driven by the ground electric fields.
-These fields are associated with the time derivative of the geomagnetic field, $d\mathbf{B}/dt$, via Faraday's law.
-This is why the time derivative, $d\mathbf{B}/dt$, can be used to approximate GIC risk level (Viljanen et al., 2001).
-However, the behavior of the derivative is complex and has proven to be difficult to predict (Pulkkinen et al., 2011).
+These fields are associated with the time derivative of the geomagnetic field, $d\mathbf{B}/dt$, via Faraday's induction law.
+This is why the time derivative, $d\mathbf{B}/dt$, can be used to approximate GIC risk level as a proxy for GIC (Viljanen et al., 2001).
+However, the behavior of the derivative is complex and has proven to be difficult

+40 to predict (Pulkkinen et al., 2011).
+(Pulkkinen et al., 2011; Kwagala et al., 2020).
+Especially, it is a big challenge to produce accurately both the vector $d\mathbf{B}/dt$ (magnitude and direction) and the occurrence time of large $d\mathbf{B}/dt$.

 Several studies have been done focusing on $d\mathbf{B}/dt$.
 The study by Viljanen et al. (2001) looks at the occurrence of large values of the ground horizontal $d\mathbf{B}/dt$ on a daily, seasonal, and yearly levels and their directional distributions at IMAGE magnetometer stations in northern Europe.
-One of the study's findings, regarding the $d\mathbf{B}/dt$ directional distributions, is that there is no evident solar cycle dependence, but the distribution pattern is narrower in the quietest and most active years of the cycle.
-Viljanen and Tanskanen (2011) take a closer look on the diurnal and seasonal distributions of large $d\mathbf{B}/dt$.
-Among other things they find that large $d\mathbf{B}/dt$ occur most commonly around local MLT midnight and early morning hours, and very rarely around midday.
-Also, large $d\mathbf{B}/dt$ happen mainly during westward electrojets, with southward oriented horizontal \mathbf{B} .
-One of the main findings of Pulkkinen et al. (2006) is that there is a clear change in the dynamics of magnetic field fluctuations in temporal scale from 80 to https://doi.org/10.5194/angeo-2022-4 Preprint.
-Discussion started: 1 February 2022

-© Author(s) 2022.
-CC BY 4.0 License.
+One of the study's findings, regarding the $\frac{d\mathbf{B}}{dt}$ directional distributions the directional